5 Practical Activities for Harvest Time

 - Keep meeting with your volunteers through the summer.
 Have informal dinners.
 Meet at a restaurant.
 Have a pool party just for volunteers.
 But always make sure that you have a time of prayer at these events.
 Have them share stories of what happened in their personal classrooms this past year.

-- Don’t neglect communicating with your volunteers through the summer.
+- Don’t neglect to communicate with your volunteers through the summer.
 Call them.
 Text them.
 Keep in touch.
 Your ESL Ministry is a “family” within the “church family.”
 Make sure they know they are loved and appreciated!!